-- xvi.
+xvii.
 Consultative Services.
-The CSHO will explain thoroughly the consultative services available to the employer, including confidentiality provisions, safety and health program assistance, training and education service and the inspection exemption program. - xvii.
+The CSHO will explain thoroughly the consultative services available to the employer, including confidentiality provisions, safety and health program assistance, training and education service and the programmed planned inspection deferral program.

+xviii.
 Other Services and Programs.
 The CSHO will briefly explain the various other services and programs currently in effect in the agency and will provide copies of program descriptions to any interested employer.
-Examples are the following: - A. Employer Abatement Assistance.
+Examples include the following:

+- A. Employer Abatement Assistance.
 The employer will be made aware of the division's commitment to aid, as much as practicable, in the process of correcting workplace hazards.
 Any questions regarding abatement can be discussed with the employer during the closing conference with more complete information provided as necessary as soon as possible after the completion of the inspection.
-(See Section F for more details.) - B. Carolina Star Programs.
+(See Section F - Employer Abatement Assistance for more details.) - B. Carolina Star Programs.
 These programs are designed for those employers who want to cooperate with the division to demonstrate the importance of functioning internal safety and health systems for the prevention of injuries and illnesses.
 The division encourages program participants to set realistic goals for the elimination or reduction of workplace hazards and for improved safety and health planning and programming.
-Participation in these programs will not in any way diminish existing employer or employee rights or responsibilities under the Act. - C. Internet Access.
-The department maintains a website at <http://www.nclabor.com>.
+Participation in these programs will not in any way diminish existing employer or employee rights or responsibilities under the act. - C. Internet Access.
+The department maintains a website at <http://labor.nc.gov>.
 OSHA information and publications can be accessed from this home page.